 Class size ranges from 6-10 students depending on the division and the course.
 Our small class sizes facilitate individualized instruction, ensuring that all of our students have the attention they need to achieve their potential.
 Our educational environment provides a supportive and challenging curriculum that nurtures all aspects of a student’s growth.

 All CBA students receive an Individualized Instruction Plan (IIP) that outlines learning outcomes in specific areas.
 This personalized roadmap for each student’s success includes specific strategies and accommodations for achieving those goals.
 The IIP is developed and monitored by the division director, with input from teachers and parents.
 Each student’s IIP is formally reviewed twice a year, however, informal meetings to make changes that reflect student development throughout the course of the year are common.
 Individualization and flexibility are hallmarks of a CBA education.

-CBA, as a VAIS-accredited, independent school issues all students who complete graduation requirements a standard, independent school diploma.
+CBA, as a VAIS-accredited, independent school, offers two diploma tracks; a standard and advanced independent school diploma.

 Tuition for the 2017-2018 academic school year:

 - Lower School (K - 5) - $22,450

 - Middle School (6 - 8) - $23,050

 - Upper School (9 - 12) - $25,600

 Several payment options are available.
 Participation in the Tuition Reimbursement Plan is required for families who choose a multi-payment plan.
 Tuition is prorated for any student enrolling after the start of the second grading period.

 Tuition Assistance is available to students accepted for admission whose families demonstrate financial need.
 Chesapeake Bay Academy uses the services of the Independent School Management’s Financial Aid for School Tuition (FAST) Program to assist in calculating individual awards.
 Financial need is determined through a careful analysis of a family’s financial resources.